cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-5-simulation-video-4.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: XZQxhZT5MaE
 ---
-The video shows how to simulate management responses to future events using 'decision rules' in the Excel model that will mimic their decisions to exercise flexibility.
+The video shows how to simulate management responses to future events using "decision rules" in the Excel model that will mimic their decisions to exercise flexibility.